-- 1. Minimum Undergraduate GPA of 2.7 - 2.
-Score in the top 50% on the Graduate Record Exam (GRE), Miller's Analogies Test (MAT), or General Management Aptitude Test (GMAT).
+- 1. Minimum Undergraduate GPA of 2.7 - Score in the top 50% on the Graduate Record Exam (GRE), Miller's Analogies Test (MAT), or General Management Aptitude Test (GMAT).
 GMAT is required for the Master of Science in Management.
+Check individual program pages to see which degree requires a standardized entrance exam, and if so, which one.